 The cost of the premium exemplar is $5.00, and you can purchase it by clicking here.
 Through Memorial Day (Monday), however, you can type in the code STITCHES in the “Apply Gift Card” field at checkout to receive 15% off the exemplar (total: $4.25).
 The code will stop being valid at midnight MDT (Denver, Colorado timezone) on Monday!

 You can use Stitches Lettering on any project that will benefit from embellished letters.
 As I said, I discovered it while doodling in a planner, so there’s one implementation!
 It also looks incredibly good on mail art.
 I really love the way this envelope turned out!

 I also tried it on place cards and was happy with the eye-catching result.

 The great thing about hand-lettering is you can create it with anything!
 I prefer Micron pens because they don’t smudge when you erase guidelines (as long as the ink is completely dry, of course).
 I’ve also successfully hand-lettered with gel pens, broad tipped markers, and pencils.
 Really, whatever you have at hand will work!

-I hope that you enjoy the printables provided in this post, and that they inspire you to experiment with hand-lettering!
-If you have any questions about the style or the exemplars, please feel free to ask.
+I hope that you enjoy the printable described in this post, and that it inspires you to experiment with hand-lettering!
+If you have any questions about the style or the exemplar, please feel free to ask.
 Otherwise, have a wonderful weekend, and thanks for reading TPK!